 In February 2016, the FASB issued ASU No. 2016-02, as amended, Leases ("Topic 842"), which applies to all leases.
 Under Topic 842, a right-of-use asset and lease obligation will be recorded for all leases, whether operating or financing leases, while the statement of operations will reflect lease expense for operating leases and amortization and interest expense for financing leases.
 Topic 842 is effective for public entities for fiscal years beginning after December 15, 2018 and periods beginning after December 15, 2021 for all other entities.
 Entities are required to use a modified retrospective approach of adoption for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements.
-The Company currently expects that none of its operating lease commitments will be subject to the new standard as the Company's leases are short-term in nature (i.e., less than twelve months).
-The Company will adopt this new standard as of January 1, 2022.
+The Company adopted this new standard as of January 1, 2022.
+At the inception of an arrangement the Company determines whether the arrangement is or contains a lease based on the circumstances present.
+All leases with a term greater than one year are recognized on the consolidated balance sheet leases with terms of one-year or less if entered into.
+Lease liabilities and their corresponding right-of-use assets are recorded based on the present value of lease payments over the expected lease term.
+The interest rate implicit in lease contracts is typically not readily determinable.
+As such, the Company utilizes the appropriate incremental borrowing rate, which is the rate incurred to borrow on a collateralized basis over a similar term an amount equal to the lease payments in a similar economic environment.
+Certain adjustments to the right-of-use asset may be required for items such as initial direct costs paid or incentives received.
+At the inception of an arrangement the Company determines whether the arrangement is or contains a lease based on the circumstances present.
+Currently none of the Company's operating lease commitments are subject to the new standard as its leases are short-term in nature (i.e., less than twelve months).